Vacation Rentals Near The Seashore

 Your inquiries go directly to the property owners, and you will get responses right away.
 Some owners who don't live on Cape Cod have on-site managers, and the inquiries will go directly to them.

 Cape Cod is divided into three main geographical sections — Upper Cape Cod, Mid Cape Cod, and Lower Cape Cod.
 Cross one of the two bridges from the Massachusetts mainland, and you have officially arrived.
 All the towns are unique and offer excellent vacation experiences.
 Come visit and enjoy the beaches, the museums and shops, the history, and the peace and quiet of Cape Cod.
+Martha's Vineyard and Nantucket are islands to the south of Cape Cod, accessible only by ferry or plane.

 Upper Cape Cod — the westernmost section, closest to the Canal.
 Consists of the towns of Plymouth, Wood's Hole, Sandwich, Bourne, Mashpee, and Falmouth.
 Falmouth is the home of the famous Woods Hole Oceanographic Institution.
 Falmouth is composed of several separate villages, including East Falmouth, Falmouth Village, Hatchville, North Falmouth, Teaticket, Waquoit, West Falmouth, and Woods Hole.
 Mashpee includes the resort area New Seabury.
 Bourne includes the villages of Pocasset and Sagamore Beach.
 Plymouth and Buzzard's Bay are on the Massachusetts mainland side of the Cape Cod Canal and are considered to be Gateways to the Cape.